 It can also infect a plant through a wound in the stem.

-These cause small spots on flowers and a grey fuzzy mould on the flower stems and petioles, often near the base, this can cause the stem/s to collapse.
+These are seen as small spots on the flowers and a grey fuzzy mould on the stems and petioles, usually near the base of the plant/s

 As mentioned above the fungus thrives on dead plant material, forming black, tough resting structures called sclerotia in the dead tissue.

 Good hygiene around the plants is often the best control i.e. keeps the area around the plant/s free from dead leaves and detritus, particularly if the plants have been affected by powdery mildew.

 There are no fungicides available to the amateur gardener to control this disease, but by using the treatment suggested for Powdery mildew, damage can be minimized.

 Increasing ventilation will reduce the humidity around plants, which in turn will help to keep the number of spores down.